Becoming A CCL Liaison

 The liaison is the representative for the CCL chapter.
 The liaison has the goal of building a trusting relationship, moving that MOC toward supporting the Energy Innovation and Carbon Dividend Act and suggested carbon pricing policies and encouraging the member to reach out to other members of Congress to have conversations about the bill.

 The liaison role is essential to furthering progress toward CCL’s mission and building political will for carbon pricing within Congress.
 Liaisons work with like-minded individuals within their chapters to plan how to build relationships with their MOC’s offices.
 As the point of contact with the office, Liaisons pull on the Lobbying Congress lever of political will and routinely practice leadership skills including listening, relationship building, and lifelong learning.

 The liaison position requires good knowledge of CCL’s goals and culture, good people skills and an extended time commitment because it involves building a relationship with one’s congressional office.
 When there is only one group working in a congressional district, the group should find a volunteer for the liaison role in consultation with their state or regional coordinator or CCL’s staff via emailing firstname.lastname@example.org.
 When there is more than one group in a district, then those groups should work together.
 Liaisons to Senators are chosen with input from other leaders in the state.
 Contact your State Coordinator to learn more.

 There are three important commitments that all CCL Liaisons are responsible for, known as the Liaison ABC’s.
 They include:

-A. Appointment setting and lobby meeting planning (usually quarterly)
+A. Appointment setting and lobby meeting agenda planning (usually quarterly)

-- For June and November D.C. lobby day appointment requests - Liaisons use our automated log so that we can coordinate all meetings. (usually primary liaisons)
+- For June and November D.C. lobby day appointment requests - Liaisons use our automated log to record the appointment setting progress so that we can coordinate all meetings.